This blog post was updated on 16 August 2024.

-The Italian market is wealthy and digitally mature, making it very attractive to businesses wanting to expand internationally.
+The Italian market is large and wealthy, making it very attractive to businesses wanting to expand internationally.

 But, if you decide that you want your business to enter Italy, how do you get started?
 Launching in a new market is tough, especially when that market has a whole different language, culture and digital landscape.